Professional short course Aerospace Design Process

-Aerospace design projects are generally characterised by large distributed design teams and long duration projects - because of this Aerospace design engineers frequently do not have a strong overview of the entire design process and the relative infrequency of projects will gain experience at a relatively low rate.
+Aerospace design projects are generally characterised by large distributed design teams and long duration projects - because of this Aerospace design engineers frequently do not have a strong overview of the entire design process and the relative infrequency of projects means such engineers will gain experience at a relatively low rate.

 This module intends to give you an understanding of the total design process associated with aerospace products and to give you a firm grasp of the dynamics of, and relative importance of, each stage of the design process.